2019 North Texas Mean Green football team

 The 2019 North Texas Mean Green football team represented the University of North Texas as a member of Conference USA (C-USA) during the 2019 NCAA Division I FBS football season.
 Led by fourth-year head coach Seth Littrell, the Mean Green compiled an overall record of 4–8 with a mark 3–5 in conference play, placing in a three-way tie for fourth in C-USA's West Division.
 The team played home games at Apogee Stadium in Denton, Texas.

 Schedule

 North Texas announced its 2019 football schedule on January 10, 2019.
-The schedule consists of six home games and six away games.
+The schedule consisted of six home games and six away games.